Opinion | The real candidate of ‘big government’? Trump.

 Similarly, the administration’s push for states to add Medicaid work requirements required hundreds of millions of dollars of additional spending, an analysis by the independent Government Accountability Office found.
 That’s because of the massive administrative costs needed to implement these requirements and identify the tiny sliver of people who don’t meet them.
 (The GAO numbers don’t include legal costs required to defend the policies, which have been blocked by courts.)
 In other words, states are spending more money to cover fewer people.

-Trump will continue to lie that he’s brought down deficits, liberated markets, hacked away red tape.
+Trump will continue to lie that he has brought down deficits, liberated markets, hacked away red tape.
 But, as always with Trump, pay more attention to what he does than what he says.

 Read more: